jens-vervaeren/google-cloud-training/README.md

 You will also be introduced to the Google Virtual Private Cloud or VPC for short.
 The VPC allows you to manage which services, hosted on GCP, are publicly available or can directly access each other.

 Last but not least, you will create multiple Compute Engines and assign them to a managed instance group after which you are able to put a load balancer in front of them.
-An optional task in this section is to automate the deployment of a NestJS instance through the use of Github Actions.